ribeiro-vs/airflow-world-bank-pipeline/README.md

 #### Executing SQL Scripts
 1. Once connected, right-click the database icon and select **SQL Editor > Open SQL Script**.
-2. Load your DDL file containing the SQL queries.
+2. Copy and paste the queries from the DDL file present in `airflow_project/other/sql_scripts/tables_and_schema_ddl.sql`.
 3. Execute the queries one by one to set up your schema and tables.

 #### Troubleshooting Tips